Psalm 1:4-6 Commentary

 Which the wind blows away - Spurgeon writes that chaff is “Intrinsically worthless, dead, unserviceable, without substance, and easily carried away.”

 In summary, the psalmist draws out a dramatic horticultural contrast between a well watered tree and worthless chaff!
-This picture should jog anyone's attention to pay attention to the wisdom of the psalmist.
-But of course not all will read and heed because of their stubborn, rebellious will.
-When I was in elementary school I memorized a poem by Robert Frost which greatly disturbed me (I was not yet a believer at the time), especially his closing stanza...
+This picture should jog any thinking person's mind and cause them to pay careful attention to the wisdom of the psalmist.
+But of course not all will read and heed because of their deceived minds and stubborn, rebellious wills.
+When I was in elementary school I memorized a poem by Robert Frost which greatly disturbed me (I was not a believer at that time), especially his closing stanza…

 THE ROAD NOT TAKEN